sf219/TMM_CfM/docs/index.md

-# TMM_CfM: Transfer Matrix Method for Coding for Machines
+# Image Coding for Machines via Feature-Preserving Rate-Distortion Optimization

 Welcome to the TMM_CfM project documentation!
 This project explores the application of the Transfer Matrix Method (TMM) in the context of coding for machines.